ximarketing/ximarketing.github.io/_pages/publication.md

 1. <a href="https://academic.oup.com/jcr/advance-article/doi/10.1093/jcr/ucab012/6147021" style="text-decoration: none">Audio Mining: The Role of Vocal Tone in Persuasion</a>, (with Neil Bendle, Mansur Khamitov, Shijie Lu, and Xin Wang), *Journal of Consumer Research*, accepted.

 1. <a href="https://xitheory.github.io/files/jcr2021.pdf" style="text-decoration: none">Expert Reviewers’ Restraint from Extremes and its Impact on Service Providers</a>, (with Peter Nguyen, Xin Wang and June Cotte), *Journal of Consumer Research*, 47(5), 654-674, 2021.
-    * Press release: <a href="http://deptcb.cityuhk.acsitefactory.com/People-and-Research/Research-Insights/Marketing/Expert-Reviewers-Restraint-Extremes-and-Its-Impact-Service-Providers" style="text-decoration: none" color: black>Do Expert Reviewers Really Make an Impact on Consumers?</a>
+    * Press release: <a href="http://deptcb.cityuhk.acsitefactory.com/People-and-Research/Research-Insights/Marketing/Expert-Reviewers-Restraint-Extremes-and-Its-Impact-Service-Providers" style="text-decoration: none" color: green>Do Expert Reviewers Really Make an Impact on Consumers?</a>

 1. <a href="https://xitheory.github.io/files/TransparencyBBP.pdf" style="text-decoration: none">Transparency of Behavior-Based Pricing</a>, (with Krista J. Li and Xin Wang), *Journal of Marketing Research*, 58(1): 78–99, 2020.
     * Press release: <a href="http://deptcb.cityuhk.acsitefactory.com/People-and-Research/Research-Insights/Marketing/Transparency-Behavior-Based-Pricing" style="text-decoration: none">Transparency of Behaviour-Based Pricing</a>